 How Can a Gift Help My Estate Plan

 Certain gifts are exempt from taxation and allow the donor to claim a tax deduction on their estate tax.
 Charitable donations to various organizations allow you to avoid paying certain kinds of taxes on your estate.
 As your estate planning attorneys, Blake Law explains how you can protect more of your estate through effective gift-giving and investment strategies.

 Discuss Your Options - Avoid Spending Down Your Assets

 Even if you currently have an estate plan in place, our office can help you identify means for protecting more of your assets for your family's future.
 Our attorneys can audit what you currently have in place in order to identify additional estate planning options that can help you protect more of your assets while supporting a cherished cause.
 Additionally, changes in Massachusetts' guardianship laws affect gifting and the amount a person can give without court approval.

-To discuss how we can help you, contact the estate and gift tax planning lawyers at Blake & Associates today.
+To discuss how we can help you, contact the estate and gift tax planning lawyers at Blake Law today.
 Understanding the gift tax exemption and estate inheritance planning can help you save more of what you've worked hard to earn.